o-fares/CM2003_COVID19CT_Project/README.md

 <img width="216" alt="accuracy_std" src="https://user-images.githubusercontent.com/65956573/99188573-e2c57d00-275c-11eb-93a8-1629bcc29702.PNG">
 <em> AlexNet learning curves with standardization </em>

-We see that the model reach the maximum accuracy faster.
-To go further, we could try to implement other methods ot standardization and other models.
-For, now we have the right behavior and good accuracy.
+We see that the model reaches the maximum accuracy faster.
+To go further, we could try to implement other methods of standardization and other models.
+For now we have the right behavior and good accuracy.